220118-Reston-NET/TuanAnh-Nguyen-P1/README.md

 ## Customer Controller
 > Roles: Customer
 - Manage Profile
-- Manage their own orders
+- Manage their own orders(Check History, Status, Add more items to the order if the status still Order Placed, Cancel Order)
 - Request to open a new Store in the system
 ## Store Controller
 > Roles: Store Manager
 - Manage Profile
+- Manage store's inventory(Import new product, replenish inventory)
 - Manage store's orders(View, Accept, Reject, Complete and Manage Shipment of order)
 ## Home Controller
 > Roles: Everyone (AllowAnonymous)